 Appearance and Demeanor

 The Caterpillar is described as being three inches high, and sits atop a mushroom, smoking a hookah.
-His blue skin is only mentioned in the illustrations of the book.
+Even so, his blue skin is only mentioned in the illustrations of the book.
 He speaks in a slow, deliberate manner, often posing riddles and philosophical questions to Alice.
 His demeanor is calm and detached, almost indifferent to Alice's presence and her plight.
 This air of nonchalance adds to his mystique and makes him all the more intriguing.

 The Encounter with Alice